4eshanb/Movie-Review-Classifier/README.md

 A new type of Machine Learning model called the Support Vector Machine (SVM) is used to classify the reviews.
 Word embeddings are used to see how they compare against our best feature set.

-#### Word Embeddings
+### Word Embeddings
-Create a feature set by embedding the review text using pre-trained word embeddings.
-We will be using a custom version of Word2Vec pre-trained word embeddings.
-We have provided you with a stub code file word2vec extractor.py that implements some helper functions useful for turning words, sentences and documents into vectors.
+A feature set is created by embedding the review text using pre-trained word embeddings.
+A custom version of Word2Vec pre-trained word embeddings is used.
+The code file word2vec_extractor.py implements some helper functions useful for turning words, sentences and documents into vectors.
-• You will use provided Glove embedding under asg4-data/glove-w2v.txt.
+> The Glove embedding under total-data/glove-w2v.txt.
-• You will need to install Gensim2
+Gensim must also be installed.

+/radimrehurek.com/gensim/install

+Two SVMs are created:
+1. An SVM using the single best feature set extracted earlier
+2. Train an SVM using only the word embedding features

+Refer to all-results.txt and all-tables.pdf for results

+### Neural Network
+The Multi-layer Perceptron (MLP) classifier is used to classify the reviews.
+The MLP classifier using only the word embedding features.

+Refer to all-results.txt and all-tables.pdf for results

 This was for an assignment in CSE 143 at UCSC with Professor Dilek Hakkani-Tür.